 Lust is a strong sexual attraction to someone.
 When mutual, lust causes sparks; if not, strong sexual desire and fantasies about a person.

 If lust is the basis for a relationship between two people, feelings beyond that are rarely present.
-And when it comes to loving two people simultaneously, when lust is the only reason behind that, it’s a sign that person is not sexually satisfied “at home.”
+And when it comes to loving two people simultaneously, when lust is the only reason behind that, it’s a sign that person is not satisfied “at home.”
 That primary partner is the true love and is meeting all of their other needs – expect this one.

-On the other hand, if one partner just has no sex drive (sometimes called asexuality), then non-monogamy may be an answer, as long as all parties involved understand the clear boundaries of the non-monogamous relationship.
+On the other hand, if one partner just has no drive (sometimes called asexuality), then non-monogamy may be an answer, as long as all parties involved understand the clear boundaries of the non-monogamous relationship.

 When you feel lust, it does not mean you are in love with two people.
 It means that you have more than one partner for a very specific need to be filled.
-If, on the other hand, you begin to develop feelings for this sexual partner, it’s a whole new ballgame, and it needs to be addressed openly.
+If, on the other hand, you begin to develop feelings for this partner, it’s a whole new ballgame, and it needs to be addressed openly.

 Related reading: Are You in Love or Lust?
 Here’s Your Answer